Infam/BasicCompiler/README.md

 **include/define:**

 - Skipped over, out of focus of learning the basics of the compiler

 **//comments:**

-Skipped over, as they should be
+- Skipped over, as they should be

-> Global Variables:
+**Global Variables:**

-    added to symbol table
+- added to symbol table (see [Patterns](patterns))
-    (see Patterns)

-> functions():
+**functions():**

-    added to symbol table
+- added to symbol table
-    Calls stmt() after {
+- Calls stmt() after **{** (see [Patterns](patterns))

-    (see Patterns)
-    Statements:
+## Statements

 Anything inside a function, but not an expression.
 Anything in brackets will recursively call stmt() (i.e. if(){}).

-    	Local Variables:
+**Local Variables:**

-    		added to symbol table
+- added to symbol table

-    	if/else statment:
+**if/else statment:**

-    		Calls expr(int Assign) after (
+- Calls expr(int Assign) after **(** (see [Patterns](patterns))

-    		see Patterns
-    	while statement:
+**while statement:**

-    		Calls expr(int Assign) after (
+- Calls expr(int Assign) after **(** (see [Patterns](patterns))

-    		see Patterns
-    	return statement:
+**return statement:**

-    		Calls expr(int Assign) immediately
+- Calls expr(int Assign) immediately (see [Patterns](patterns))

-    		see Patterns
-    Expressions:
+## Expressions

 Expressions utilize the Precedence Climbing Algorithm to ensure that operations are done in the right order.
-    	Everytime expression is called it is given a level that corresponds to the order of operations enum table (see compiler.h). expr() always runs until the whole expression is calculated, and only then does the scope change back to stmt().
+Everytime expression is called it is given a level that corresponds to the order of operations enum table (see [compiler.h](compilerh)).
+expr() always runs until the whole expression is calculated, and only then does the scope change back to stmt().
 Entering expression always starts with the lowest level with the lowest integer value, Assign.
 Inside expr() it can recursively call itself with higher level values.
-This means that expr knows the previous expression that happened before it. expr() is logically set up to create a tree:
+This means that expr knows the previous expression that happened before it.

-    		Leaves:
+expr() is logically set up to create a tree:

+**Leaves:**
 expr() always ends with a while loop that is run every time it is entered.
 This loop runs until the token scanned is smaller than the input level.
 Since expr always enters with Assign, the while loop only stops when tk < Assign, which is only when tk is a Num or Id.
 This logically makes those leaf nodes (see compiler.h enum)

-    			Number:
+- Number:
     Used as direct value
-    			id/Pointers/Addresses:
+- id/Pointers/Addresses:
     Parsed to get its value and get ready to use it.
 Can also be a system call.
+(See Variables)
-(See Variables) System Calls:
+- System Calls:
     System calls are keywords included in the symbol table.
 When hit, expr() loads all parameters into the stack.
 The real system call is then called with all the parameters loaded in.

-    		Nodes:
+**Nodes:**
     			Operations:
     				Add, Subtract, etc.
     			Logical Operators: